On the Complexity of Best Arm Identification in Multi-Armed Bandit Models: Matching Algorithms for Two-Armed Bandits

 by exhibiting a strategy that reaches the performance bound of Theorem \ref{thm:2armsFC}.
 This strategy uses non-uniform sampling in case where $\sigma_1$ and $\sigma_2$ differ.
 When $\sigma_1 = \sigma_2$, we provide in Theorem~\ref{thm:PACFC} an improved stopping rule that is $\delta$-PAC and results in a significant reduction of the expected number of samples used.

 The $\alpha$-Elimination algorithm introduced in this Section can also be used in more general two-armed bandit models, where the distribution $\nu_a$ is $\sigma_a^2$-subgaussian.
 This means that the probability distribution $\nu_a$ satisfies This covers in particular the cases of bounded distributions with support in $[0,1]$ (that are $1/4$-subgaussian).
-In these more general cases, the algorithm enjoys the same theoretical properties: it is $\delta$-PAC and its sample complexity is bounded as in Theorem \ref{thm:MatchingFC} below. {Note however that general subgaussian bandit models do not form an \emph{identifiable} class of bandit models (as defined in Section~\ref{sec:GeneralBoundFC}) and Theorem \ref{thm:2armsFC} is no more valid in this case.}
+In these more general cases, the algorithm enjoys the same theoretical properties: it is $\delta$-PAC and its sample complexity is bounded as in Theorem \ref{thm:MatchingFC} below.